 Reasonable accommodation requests made directly to Pensacola Housing cover access to the Pensacola Housing Department's office and other resources, and the ability to use the voucher.
-However, because Pensacola Housing is not a housing provider, requests for reasonable accommodations or modifications regarding rental applications, lease requirements, the location and features of a rental unit and its surroundings, or other matters concerning a specific landlord or unit, cannot be made directly to Pensacola Housing.
-Instead, such requests must be made to the landlord.
-However, Pensacola Housing staff will be available as a resource to assist applicants and participants with this process, including assisting with Fair Housing complaints when reasonable accommodation or modification requests are unlawfully denied.
+However, because Pensacola Housing is not a housing provider, requests for reasonable accommodations or modifications regarding rental applications, lease requirements, the location and features of a rental unit and its surroundings, or other matters concerning a specific landlord or unit, cannot be made directly to Pensacola Housing staff will be available as a resource to assist applicants and participants with this process, including assisting with Fair Housing complaints when reasonable accommodation or modification requests are unlawfully denied.